Updated January 2020

 What We Know

 When you enter the gates first thing in the morning, open your Disneyland app and join a boarding group for RotR.
 This will give you a group number and the app will alert you when it’s your turn to get in line for the ride.
-If it’s the same as in WDW, you will have 2 hours to get into the ride line up, which is plenty of time to get there from your hotel room, dining reservation, Downtown Disney, or even California Adventure Park.
+You will have 2 hours to get into the ride line up, which is plenty of time to get there from your hotel room, dining reservation, Downtown Disney, or even California Adventure Park.

 Even if you’re in a boarding group, you’re not guaranteed to be able to ride it, due to unforeseen breakdowns or closures… but it’s still your only chance to get on.
 You can’t hop in a line without it.
+They are only guaranteeing up ’til about group 80.
 Also, take note that even with a boarding group number, you will still have to wait… WDW is seeing 30-45 minute waits for their boarding groups once they’ve reached the ride.
 This is better than many ride openings in the past, but be prepared that it could be longer due to the high demand we expect to see.

 A few tips: